in

 Duck Breast Fillet with Green Beans and Rosemary Potatoes, with Dill Cream Sauce

-• 1 Duck breast fillet
+• 1 Pc.
+Duck breast fillet

 • 500 g Potato

-• 500 g Green Beans
+• 500 g Beans green

-• 2 Onion
+• 2 Pc.
+Onion

 • Sauce, RZ: Chicken legs in a spicy dilll cream sauce